SAN FRANCISCO’s BEST ●Hotels●Union Square

 Sir Francis Drake Hotel 450 Powell St./Sutter St., 1 blk. from Union Square.
-21 stories; 417 rooms.
+21 stories; 416 rooms.
 Fitness room.
 2 restaurants; room service.
 Valet parking.
-When built in 1928, this Gothic-Renaissance building was the tallest in town and the last word in hotels.
+When built in 1928, this Gothic-Renaissance building was the tallest in town and one of the city’s first skyscraper hotels.
 Innovations at the time included an indoor golf course, ice water on tap, and radios in every guest room.
 The grand two-level lobby retains its magnificent original marble walls, recessed mirrors, and murals depicting the life of explorer Sir Francis Drake, and cable cars still stop at the front door.
 Rooms are tastefully contemporary, and afternoon tea and drinks are served in the mezzanine lobby lounge.
 The most famous of the hotel’s doormen--who all wear a colorful bright-red Beefeater uniform--is Tom Sweeney, who is known for his terrific memory for faces.
 He has shaken hands with every U.S. president since 1976.
 Unfortunately, he recently retired.
 This tradition of doormen wearing the traditional dress of the Beefeater guards at the Tower of London began in 1940 as a show of respect for Britain as it stood up against Nazi Germany.

 Though height is no longer its claim to fame, the hotel remains famous for its glamorous art deco Starlight Room.
 This 21st-floor rooftop bar offers fancy cocktails, light supper, and dancing to a full orchestra, as well as a panoramic city view and a popular Sunday’s a Drag brunch featuring talented and delightful local drag queens.
 Scala’s Bistro operates on the sidewalk level.

 Taj Campton Place San Francisco 340 Stockton St./Sutter St., just off Union Square.
 110 rooms.
 This elegant, low-key hotel is in a perfect location.
 More.

 Villa Florence Hotel 225 Powell St./Geary St., 1 blk. from Union Square.
 7 stories; 189 rooms.
 Restaurant.
 Parking.
 Built in 1908 as a lodging for bridge-builders, this hotel has the feel of an Italian-style villa.
 The Fleur-des-Lis, the symbol of Florence, is featured throughout.